-Here is an example of just one activity, Land Cover.
+Here is an example of just one activity, Bear's Shadow.
 Each activity box includes all the physical materials needed to do the activity.

 Some of these materials are intended for the learners to use.
-These include the supplies they need to do the activity--like the pebbles, water, tray, plastic grass and roots (mesh)-shown in this image.
+These include the supplies they need to do the activity-like the flashlight "sun," toy bear, toy tree, and landscape mat with pond and fish-shown in this image.
 You'll also want to share the colorful activity guide and sign, and any additional information sheets, worksheets, or other graphics.
 These things should all be out and accessible for learners.